-Collect data from GP practices about patients who have registered a Type 1 Opt-out with their practice.
+NHS Digital collect data from GP practices about patients who have registered a Type 1 Opt-out with their practice.
 More information about Type 1 Opt-outs is in our GP Data for Planning and Research Transparency Notice, including a form that you can complete and send to your GP practice.